Crowhaven Farm

-Crowhaven Farm is a 1970 American made-for-television supernatural horror film directed by Walter Grauman and starring Hope Lange, Paul Burke and John Carradine.
+Crowhaven Farm is a 1970 American made-for-television supernatural horror film and folk horror film directed by Walter Grauman and starring Hope Lange, Paul Burke and John Carradine.
 It originally aired as the ABC Movie of the Week on November 24, 1970.

 Plot

 A young couple, Maggie and Ben, inherit an old New England farm.
 Soon after moving in, Maggie starts having terrifying visions that seem to point to a ghastly past involving witches and Satanic cults.
 Soon, the sinister past has evil designs for the new couple.